testingautomated-usi/deepmetis/DeepMetis-MNIST/README.md

 ```

 ## Step 2: Run DeepMetis ##
-Use the following commands to start a fast run of DeepMetis-MNIST:
+Use the following commands to start a run of DeepMetis-MNIST:

 ```
 cd DeepHyperion/DeepMetis-MNIST
 python main.py
 ```

-> NOTE: `properties.py` contains the tool configuration.
-You should edit this file to change the configuration.
-For example, if you want to run <i>DeepMetis-MNIST</i> with the same configuration as in the paper, you need to set the `NGEN` variable in `properties.py` to `1000`
+> NOTE: `properties.py` contains the tool's configuration, i.e., you should edit this file to change its configuration.
+For example, if you want to run <i>DeepMetis-MNIST</i> for a shorter number of iteration than the experiments in the paper, you need to set the `NGEN` variable in `properties.py` to a value lower than `1000`

 When the run ends, on the console you should see a message like the following: